HowToSD/ComfyUI-Pt-Wrapper/docs/training_rnn_for_classification.md

 You can use **ComfyUI-Pt-Wrapper** to train an RNN for text classification, such as sentiment analysis on a movie review dataset.

 You can find the workflow at `examples/workflows/rnn_classification.json`.
+You can also use GRU workflow at `examples/workflows/gru_classification.json`.

 ![Workflow](images/rnn_classification.png)